Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Grabbing Targets to Setup at Range

 • Most indoor ranges have electric target hanger…thingies.
 They are operated by a switch located inside your bay.
-Pull the switch in one direction and the clip comes towards you.
-Push it in the other and it goes further away.
+Pull the switch in one direction, and the carrier will come towards you.
+Push it in the other direction, and it goes further away.

-• Clip your target up then move it down range.
+• Reel it in, clip your target up, then move it down range.
 Distances are usually marked on the walls or floor.
 If it’s your first trip, swallow your pride and start with the 7-yard mark.
 Work your way to the back of the room over several trips.
-Outdoor ranges may have specific times where you walk out to place your targets.
+Outdoor ranges may have specific break times where everyone unloads their guns and walks out to place their targets.

 Indoors Range Shooting